KishoreKaushal/kishorekaushal.github.io/about.markdown

 - 👨‍🎓 I graduated from Indian Institute of Technology Palakkad in year 2020 (the COVID year) with bachelor's degree in Computer Science & Engineering.

-- 👯 I always looking to collaborate on research topics in Machine Learning & AI.
+- 👯 Always looking for collaboration on research and development.

 - 💬 Ask me about anything.
 - 📫 Reach me at: <a href="kshr4kshl@gmail.com">kshr4kshl@gmail.com</a>